cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 * Can't see anything?
 If the app doesn't load properly or your view gets too twisted, just click the title to reload the page

-* Much higher quality maps?
-Click yp open 'Overlay Settings" > select 'Map quality' 2 or 3
+* Want much higher quality maps?
+Click to open 'Overlay Settings" > select 'Map quality'  and set to 2 or 3

 * Easter egg?
-There's a sponsor shout-out Easter egg in there somewhere
+There's a sponsor shout-out Easter egg ub=nder there somewhere